Explore the association between your genetic data and diseases, conditions, traits and medication reactions.

 If your DNA data is not already stored in your Sequencing.com account, you can either import your data from a DNA test you've already taken or you can order a DNA test.

 You've already taken a DNA test

 |Our Universal DNA Compatibility enables this app to work with DNA data from almost any DNA test.||Our clinical-grade 30x Whole Genome Sequencing test obtains data on 100% of your genome.|

 If you've already taken a DNA test, use our Upload Center to import your DNA data.

-If you haven't yet taken a DNA test, Genome Explorer works best with the results of Sequencing.com's Ultimate DNA Test and Whole Genome Sequencing test.
-These tests are available to be purchased online.
+If you haven't yet taken a DNA test, Genome Explorer works best with the results of Sequencing.com's Ultimate DNA Test and Ultimate Genome Sequencing service.
+These tests can be purchased online.

 |Test Compatibility||Format Compatibility||Variant Compatibility||Reference Genome Compatibility|

 |Whole Genome Sequencing (WGS)||FASTQ and FQ||SNP / SNV